glitch-soc/docs/upstreamed-features/bookmarks/index.md

 `glitch-soc` allows users to bookmark toots for accessing them later.

-Lie favourites, the list of bookmarked toots is stored server-side so that it can be accessed from different devices.
+Like favourites, the list of bookmarked toots is stored server-side so that it can be accessed from different devices.
 Unlike favourites, though, that information is not shared with any other user, not even the author of the bookmarked toot.